 Amazingly, even though the Gardens, the Botanical Center, and other park attractions comprise one of our region's greatest assets, many people still don't know they exist.
 Our job here is to help out with that, and we'll tell you even more about the park below.
 For now, though....

 Are you ready?
-Admission is FREE to one and all.
-The Botanical Center building itself is open from 8 am - 8 pm Monday through Saturday and 11 am - 6 pm Sundays.
+Admission is FREE to the Botanical Gardens and the Botanical Center.
+The Gardens are open from sunrise to sunset and the Botanical Center building is open from 8 am - 8 pm Monday through Saturday and 11 am - 6 pm Sundays.

 |THE BOTANICAL GARDENS|